Kattis/problem-package-format/spec/generators.md

       When this dictionary contains a name that is also a file in `generators/`, the version specified in the `generators` dictionary will have priority.

-      Generators specified in the `generators` dictionary are built by coping the list of files into a new directory, and then building the resulting program as usual.
+      Generators specified in the `generators` dictionary are built by coping the list of files into a new directory, and then building the resulting program as described in [programs](../spec/problem_package_format#programs).
 The first dependency listed will be used to determine the entry point.
       An example is [here](../examples/generators.yaml).

       Other generators are built as (file or directory) [programs](../spec/Problem_Format#Programs).